-"Mark me down, too, as an index fundamentalist, a passionate believer that the simplicty of the original index fund design--highly diversified portfolio of stocks weighted by their market capitalizaions--continues to represent the gold standard for investors."
+"Mark me down, too, as an index fundamentalist, a passionate believer that the simplicity of the original index fund design--highly diversified portfolio of stocks weighted by their market capitalizations--continues to represent the gold standard for investors."

 "Not everything that counts can be counted, and not everything that can be counted counts."

-"By worshipping at the altar of numbers and by discounting the immeasurable (trust, wisdom, character, ethical values), we have in effect created a numeric economy that can easily undermine the real one."
+"By worshiping at the altar of numbers and by discounting the immeasurable (trust, wisdom, character, ethical values), we have in effect created a numeric economy that can easily undermine the real one."

 "That's the trouble with complex calculations: They can't be trusted to convey simple truths."

 "For God's sake, let's always keep Vanguard a place where judgment has at least a fighting chance to triumph over process."